 Bisphenol A (BPA)

-The health concern with plastic baby bottles, sippy cups, water bottles and plastic dishware that you’ve heard about in the news relates to a chemical called bisphenol A (BPA), which is used in the manufacture of polycarbonate to improve the strength and appearance of the plastic.
+The health concern with other plastics, such as those used in baby bottles, sippy cups, water bottles and plastic dishware relates to a chemical called bisphenol A (BPA), which is used in the manufacture of polycarbonate to improve the strength and appearance of the plastic.
 Several years ago, scientists determined that BPA can have a negative impact on humans, especially on babies and children.

 Ultra-High Molecular-Weight Polyethylene (UHMWPE)

 UHMWPE has over 40 years of clinical history as a successful biomaterial for use in hip and knee implants.
 In the late 1990s, highly-crosslinked UHMWPE materials were introduced and have rapidly become the standard of care for total hip replacements.
 The new material very successfully resists oxidation, not breaking down at a molecular level with time.